Suggested links

 During drug or alcohol detox, clinicians or other licensed medical professionals will monitor your vitals.
 Sometimes, medication can be prescribed to wean the patient off the drugs they were taking—also known as tapering.

 Detox is offered at both the inpatient and outpatient levels.
-Medical detox is provided at hospitals, rehab treatment centers, as well as standalone detox facilities.
+Medical detox is provided at hospitals, rehab treatment centers, and standalone detox facilities.
 The option that is best for you will often depend on your level of addiction and the risk of your withdrawal symptoms.

 When Is a Medical Detox Necessary?

 Medical detox can be an important step in the substance abuse recovery process.
-There are a few different circumstances that could make a medical detox the right choice for yourself or a loved one.
+A few circumstances could make a medical detox the right choice for yourself or a loved one.

 Medical detox can provide the following benefits: